 Select an Alert type from the list.

 Each alert type has a predefined set of dimensions and metrics that make it easier for you to configure the alert triggering conditions.

 - Real user performance (probe)

 These alerts monitor traffic between a client and a server.
-They are based on traffic monitored by AMD, including the elements that are configured on the CAS: applications, transactions, reporting groups, tiers, regions, areas and sites.
+They are based on traffic monitored by NAM Probe, including the elements that are configured on the NAM Server: applications, transactions, tiers, regions, areas and sites.

 - Synthetic Monitoring alert This alert monitors synthetic traffic available through NAM - Synthetic Monitoring integration.

 - Application user experience

 This alert monitors application user experience for all measurement sources: probe, browser, enterprise, backbone synthetic, last mile and private last mile synthetic.

 - Internetwork traffic